ConfusedOnCOFFEE/confusedoncoffee/README.md

   <img width="200" height="200" src="https://avatars.githubusercontent.com/u/31214013?v=4">
 </p>

+## Short Bio

-My name is ConfusedOnCoffee.
-I started as a computational linguist.
-Finished my bachelor and moved on to web development.
-Doing that gave me experience with different frameworks and tools, which help people manage the web.
-My current goal is to self learn Rust.
+My name is Oskar.
+I started as a computational linguist at the LMU in Munich.
+Had a good time doing machine learning models with datasets and scrapping the internet.
+After my bachelor thesis, I wanted to work in another field, where most internet users interact with the web.

+So I moved on to web development to surprise user with good design and nice usage.
+I started learning CSS, HTML, VanillaJS, before I touched a big JS Framework, because I realized most webpages are just SPA (sadly).

+On the way, I also learned to work with the tools, which help developer manage the source code, to build the internet, which everyone (hopefully) loves and uses everyday.
+Still surprised by GIT everyday. #respect :) Thx

+## Data Privacy Guide

+Anyway, enough about me.
+I do a lot to preserve my privacy and try not go give everything to big companies to fill up their data pools.
+Please stop collecting data...Why is everyone using all these services, which collect everything...Most companies don't know what to do with this data anyway..
+Srsly..

 # Currently learning

+My current goal is to learn RUST.
+I think, the language has a great feature.
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <img src="https://github.com/devicons/devicon/blob/master/icons/rust/rust-plain.svg" title="Rust" alt="Rust" width="50" height="50">
 </div>